Joe Garagiola, Jr. is special advisor to the president and CEO of the Arizona Diamondbacks.

-Joe Garagiola, Jr. currently serves a consultant to Major League Baseball (MLB).
-In that capacity, Joe is involved in a variety of matters including on-field discipline, uniforms, ground rules, and official scoring appeals.
+He previously served 13 seasons at Major League Baseball.
+In his capacity as a consultant, Joe was involved in a variety of matters including on-field discipline, uniforms, ground rules, and official scoring appeals.
 Previously, Joe was the Senior Vice President of Standards and On-Field Operations for MLB.
 Prior to joining the Commissioner's Office in 2005, Joe had been the General Manager of the Arizona Diamondbacks from their inception.

 Upon graduation from law school, Joe joined the New York Yankees as Assistant to the President and ln—House Counsel.
 Following his stint with the Yankees (where he collected his first World Series ring), Joe started his own law firm and was the editor and publisher of the Sports Law Reporter, the first publication devoted exclusively to sports and the law.
 Joe has taught Sports Law on both the undergraduate (St. John's University) and law school (Pace University) levels, and has been a guest lecturer at Georgetown Law, his alma mater.